brandonloveall/arkham-horror-lcg-video-game/README.md

 A fanmade, unofficial video game port of the card game *Arkham Horror: The Card Game* by Fantasy Flight Games, built solely as a passion project.
+Built with Rojo and roblox-ts for access to version control and TypeScript instead of Lua.

 [Play on Roblox](https://www.roblox.com/games/15393831445)